sandipanrakshit34/Neo-ExoSphyre-Detecting-near-Earth-objects/README.md

 </div>

-### Near-Earth Object (NEO) Detection & Simulation

-## Key Features
+## Features

-- **Interactive Sky Maps**: Utilize **ipywidgets** and **matplotlib** to create dynamic visualizations of NEOs, filtering them by properties such as apparent magnitude, class, and angular distance to the Sun.
+- **Interactive Sky Maps**: Visualize NEOs dynamically using `ipywidgets` and `matplotlib`, filtering by properties like apparent magnitude, class, and angular distance to the Sun.
-- **NEO Population Modeling**: Incorporates NEO population models to simulate and analyze the distribution of NEOs, taking into account their dynamical and physical properties.
+- **NEO Population Modeling**: Simulate and analyze NEO distribution using population models, considering dynamical and physical properties.
-- **Detection Simulation**: Simulate NEO visibility and detection rates based on varying telescope parameters like exposure time, pixel size, and limiting magnitude.
+- **Detection Simulation**: Simulate NEO visibility and detection rates based on telescope parameters such as exposure time, pixel size, and limiting magnitude.
-- **Data Processing and Database**: Efficiently parse, store, and query NEO data in an **SQLite** database for easy access and analysis.
+- **Data Processing and Database**: Efficiently parse, store, and query NEO data in an SQLite database for streamlined analysis.
+- **Detection Probability Maps**: Use Kernel Density Estimators (KDEs) from `scikit-learn` to generate detection probability maps, identifying regions of interest for NEO surveys.
+- **Bias Analysis and Optimization**: Investigate detection biases and optimize future NEO survey strategies.

+## Project Structure
+The project is structured into several key components:
+- **Data Collection**: Download and parse NEO data from the ESA NEODyS website.
+- **Database Creation**: Store NEO data in an SQLite database for efficient querying.
+- **NEO Classification**: Classify NEOs into categories (Amors, Apollos, Atens, Atiras) based on astro-dynamical properties.
+- **Apparent Magnitude Calculation**: Compute NEO brightness using the H-G function.
+- **Sky Map Visualization**: Create interactive sky maps for real-time exploration of NEO data.
+- **Detection Simulation**: Simulate NEO detection based on telescope configurations.
+- **Detection Probability Maps**: Generate KDE-based maps to identify high-density NEO regions.
+- **Bias Analysis**: Analyze detection biases and optimize observation strategies

 ## Technologies Used